Support Peace Centers

 How to promote peace fellowships

-Rotarians are vital to recruiting qualified candidates.
-You can help advance peace in troubled areas around the world by supporting the peace fellows.
+Rotary members are vital to recruiting qualified candidates.
+You can help advance peace in troubled areas around the world by promoting peace fellowships and supporting peace fellow candidates through the application process.

-Some of the best applicants for Rotary Peace Fellowships are in your community.
+Some of the best candidates for Rotary Peace Fellowships are in your community.
 Here are some ways you can promote fellowships in your area:

 - Make sure your club members are familiar with the Rotary Peace Centers program.
-The more people keeping an eye out for good candidates, the more likely you are to find one.
-Give a presentation about the program to your club or better yet, invite a peace fellow to speak to your club.
-Find one by contacting us at email@example.com.
+The more people there are keeping an eye out for good candidates, the more likely your club is to find one.
+Give a presentation about the program to your club, or better yet, invite a peace fellow to speak to your club.
+Find one by contacting us at firstname.lastname@example.org.

 - Send a press release about Rotary Peace Fellowships to your local media.